Erasmus+ for Training

 Austria, Belgium, Cyprus, France, Germany, Greece, Italy, Malta, Portugal and Spain.

 Group 3 - € 100 per day

-Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Turkey.
+Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Republic of Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia and Turkey.

 The amount of the travel allowance is based on the distance from Leiden University to the receiving organisation, according to the European Commission’s distance calculator.
 Travel allowance is only granted for distances greater than 10km.